-The Intensive Cambridge CELTA Teacher Training Course at International House Aberdeen will begin on 3rd June 2019.
+The next Online Blended Cambridge CELTA Teacher Training Course at International House Aberdeen will run 11th Nov 2019 - 24th Feb 2020.
 To request an application form please contact us.

 The Certificate in English Language Teaching to Adults (CELTA) is a practical, hands-on teaching qualification.
 It is administered by Cambridge University ESOL and is the minimum teaching qualification for many language schools worldwide.
 The CELTA course provides candidates with a mix of hands-on teaching experience, teaching methodology and practical classroom techniques.
 It is an initial teaching qualification, so no previous teaching experience is required to take the course.
 CELTA is also popular with teachers who have some initial experience teaching, but lack a formal teaching qualification.